-The format of the frame header, break symbol, synchronization byte, and protected identifier is shown in Figure 47.
+The format of the frame header, break symbol, sync byte, and protected identifier are shown in Figure 46.
 Essentially, the embedded UART, the LIN hardware synchronization logic, and the high voltage transceiver interface all combine on chip to support and manage LIN-based transmissions and receptions.